One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 About page — Personal introduction + Now section + Subscription

-Tweaks panel (open at bottom right) allows live switching of:
+Tweaks panel (open at bottom right) allows instant switching of:

 Title font (Noto Serif / Source Han Serif)

-Main color and paper color (including 4 preset palettes: Terracotta, Dark Blue, Dark Green, Wine Red)
+Primary color and paper color (includes 4 preset palettes: Red clay, Deep blue, Dark green, Wine red)

 -

-You can click the Tweak button at the bottom right to quickly change parameters and see the results.
+You can click the Tweak button at the bottom right to quickly adjust parameters and see the results.

 -

-You can click the top right corner of the page to enlarge and view the full webpage.
-If there are any functions, you can operate them directly (Mockup).
+You can click the top right corner of the page to enlarge and view the full webpage; if there are interactive features, you can also operate the mockup directly.

 -

-If clicking is unresponsive, scrolling is disabled, or the page displays incompletely or gets cut off, you can ask the AI to make adjustments.
+If clicks are unresponsive, scrolling is disabled, the page displays incompletely, or content is cut off, you can ask the AI to make adjustments.

 You can continue the conversation with the AI to add the features you want or adjust existing ones.
-For example, if I want to add a “buy me a coffee” donation link and comments at the end of articles, I can tell it:
+For example, if I want to add a “buy me a coffee” donation link and comments at the end of the article, I can tell it:

 Result:

-Keep interacting with the AI to design the features and pages exactly as you want.
+Keep interacting with AI to design the features and pages exactly as you want.

-After you are satisfied with the design, click the top right “Share” -> “Download project as .zip” to download the original design files:
+After finalizing the design, click the “Share” button at the top right → “Download project as .zip” to download the original design files:

-6. Ask Claude Code to implement the Claude Design mockup
+7. Ask Claude Code to Implement the Claude Design Mockup

-Remember to run /init once in the Jekyll blog directory to let the AI know it is a Jekyll Blog structure.
+Remember to run /init once in the Jekyll Blog directory to let the AI recognize this is a Jekyll Blog structure.

 Apply the theme design from ./MyBlogTheme to my blog